 Moorer had won the lineal title from Holyfield six months previous but his success at heavyweight was preceded by even more impressive results as a light heavyweight.
 He became a champion at 175 pounds after just 12 pro matches, defending his belt nine times before making the jump to heavyweight.
 In May of 1992, he TKO’d Smokin’ Bert Cooper in the fifth round of an absolute slugfest to claim a vacant title, proving to everyone that he had the power and resolve to succeed against the bigger men.

-Interestingly, it was now Foreman who had the world on his side, 20 years after having been public enemy number one against Ali.
+Interestingly, it was now Foreman who had the world on his side, twenty years after having been public enemy number one against Ali.
 People love an underdog story, always have and always will.
 And that’s exactly what Foreman was as he sought to become the oldest champion in the history of the sport.
 He was out to prove, as he put it, that “45 and 55 is not a death sentence.”
 Age and time could not deter him.
 As George put it, “There’s something within me that moves me to become heavyweight champion of the world.
 And I won’t stop until I satisfy this thirst within me.”

 But as much as George wanted it, there was an inescapable gap in ability between the young champion and the much older challenger.
 From the opening bell, the 26-year-old Moorer used his superior athleticism to make Foreman look every day of his 45 years, stiff and slow by comparison.
 And although he landed punches at different points in the battle, he was firing them one at a time while Moorer countered with multiple shots.